 There once comes a time when every well-growing project starts to require more resources than a usual desktop server could produce.
 This is the right time to think about scalability.

-Before reading the article, we would like to show you two price and performance dependency charts for different hosting solutions related to the quantity of users of the project.
+Before reading the article, we would like to show you two price and performance dependency charts for different hosting solutions related to the number of users of the project.

-There are two techniques of scaling the hardware resources — scale-up and scale-out.
+There are two techniques for scaling the hardware resources: scale-up and scale-out.

 - Scale-up is a technique for the hardware upgrade of the current server or moving to a stronger one.
 For example, you could change a usual desktop PC to the Professional Server solution with 8 CPUs.
 This technique is preferable for not very big projects.

 Scaling up has a lot of positive sides for big projects.
 First of all, the size of the cloud is not limited.
 You can start from only a few units and then add more and more.
 But remember!
 You should foresee this situation on the first architecture phase of the project and design a multithread architecture, so the requests could be easily balanced between hardware instances.
-Because if you try to move to the cloud application that uses only one core of your CPU, this will give you no performance benefits at all.
-The other positive side of scale out is money.
-A 64 CPU server is much more expansive then 64 units with one CPU.
+Because if you try to move to a cloud application that uses only one core of your CPU, this will give you no performance benefits at all.
+The other positive side of scale-out is money.
+A 64 CPU server is much more expansive than 64 units with one CPU.

 Scaling out also has different ways of implementation.
 You could split the tasks between the instances according to the roles or you could group the roles and set up several units with the same responsibilities to achieve a mirroring effect (see the picture).